akoel/akoel/README.md

 - 👀 I’m interested in building Nodejs, Javascript, Nextjs, Reactjs, Gatsbyjs
 - 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me arian@shoppingstreet.io
+- 📫 How to reach me arian@codeerfabriek.nl

 <!---
 akoel/akoel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.